RysteQ/SBOS/README.md

 ### The why

 So, I have a professor in my university that is responsible to teach me and the rest of the class about operating systems and I really liked the subject and I still do.
-Now you see, I failed, **alongside the  80% of the class** so I decided to make this as a gift to him and because I really like low level programming.
+Now you see, I failed to get a passing grade, **alongside the  80% of the class**, so I decided to make this operating system as a gift to my professor and because I really like low level programming.
 Also, I do not hate the professor, if anything I really like his lessons although I still feel a bit sour about the grade I got.

 <br>